ihmcrobotics/ihmcrobotics.github.io/documentation/20-scs/00-tutorials/10-implementing-closed-chain-mechanisms-using-external-force-points/01-implementing-closed-chain-mechanisms.md

 In this tutorial, you'll see how to construct a Flyball Governor simulation, like the one shown in Figure 8.
 Since this is a closed-loop mechanism, we use ExternalForcePoints to hold the cross links to the rotating blue cylinder.

-## 1. Create a new package called FlyballGovernor
+## Create a new package called FlyballGovernor
-   Create four classes using the following code:
+   The package should be located within your us.ihmc.exampleSimulations package.